From epic war films to bittersweet comedies, we take a look at the top 10 movies about the Netherlands which will make you laugh and cry.

 5. Diamonds Are Forever (1971)

-Amsterdam officially ‘made’ it as an international hotspot when Sean Connery donned his best womanizing swagger and hit the canals as 007.
-The last Bond film to star Connery, Diamonds Are Forever showcases Amsterdam through the eyes of tourists; only with the typical air of danger and style that comes with the sexy franchise.
-One memorable scene sees Bond in the throws of a bare-knuckle brawl in one of Amsterdam’s typical canalside apartments.
-In another, tourists aboard a tour boat pass under the “Skinny Bridge” only to witness police dragging the corpse of the diamond smuggler, Mrs. Whistler, out of the Amstel River.
-One particular canal house, located on Reguliersgracht 36, features as the home of fellow diamond smuggler, Tiffany Case.
+One of the most memorable scenes features Bond fighting in an elevator inside a typical canalside apartment block.
+In another, tourists aboard a tour boat pass under the famous “Skinny Bridge”, only to witness police dragging the corpse of Mrs. Whistler, a diamond smuggler, out of the Amstel River.
+One particular canal house, located on Reguliersgracht 36, features in the movie as the home of fellow diamond smuggler, Tiffany Case.
 Although none of the interior shots of the house were filmed in Amsterdam, the exterior still looks very similar today.

 6. Hawks (1988)

 This bittersweet British comedy follows two terminally ill patients, played by Timothy Dalton and Anthony Edwards, who decide to sneak out of their hospital ward and live life to its fullest; for whatever time they have left.
-With little or no friends, they form an uneasy alliance and plot an escape for one last wild time.
-Their goal to reach the brothels of Amsterdam sends them on a hilarious and heartwarming adventure through the Dutch countryside to the infamous Red Light District.
-They encounter various characters along the way, including a pair of misfit British women; and thus, the mayhem continues.
-Hawks is an understated treasure of a movie that touches the hearts of audiences time and time again.
-It is guaranteed to make you laugh and cry from start to finish.
+With no family or close friends to speak of, they form an unlikely alliance and hatch a plan to escape for one last wild adventure.

 7. Ciske de Rat (1984)